 Considering an elopement?
 Looking for adventure?
 Thinking of eloping abroad?
-You will find tips on how to plan an elopement wedding in this guide.
+This guide has all the tips on planning and finding an elopement wedding venue!

 What does elopement mean?